Terms of reference for the board, which provides advice to the Lord Chancellor on possible changes to the Judicial Pension Scheme 2015.

 The JPSAB may also discuss aspects of HM Treasury directions where they impact on the advice to be provided to the Scheme Manager.

 The JPSAB will be set up in compliance with the JPR15.

-The Independent Chair of the Judicial Pension Board will also be appointed by the Scheme Manager, and this appointment will adhere to the processes of the Office of the Commissioner on Public Appointments (OCPA).
+The Independent Chair of the Judicial Pension Board (JPB) will also be appointed by the Scheme Manager to act as Independent Chair of the JPSAB, and this appointment will adhere to the processes of the Office of the Commissioner on Public Appointments (OCPA).

-The JPSAB, like the Judicial Pension Board, must be constituted of an equal number of employer and member representatives.
-It has been agreed that to ensure consistency, and to realise additional benefits with regards to continuity, the employer and member representatives on the Judicial Pension Board will also sit on the JPSAB.
+The JPSAB, like the JPB, must be constituted of an equal number of employer and member representatives.
+It has been agreed that to ensure consistency, and to realise additional benefits with regards to continuity, the employer and member representatives on the JPB will also sit on the JPSAB.

-The JPSAB will also feature two further independent non-executive board members to bring experience of best practice; independent advice; challenge; technical expertise; and experience of operational delivery.
+The JPSAB will also feature up to three further independent non-executive JPSAB members to bring experience of best practice; independent advice; challenge; technical expertise; and experience of operational delivery.
 These appointments will also be subject to the OCPA processes, and will be non-voting members.

 It may be necessary to draw on particular experts to support the responsibilities of the JPSAB, in particular actuarial support in respect of a scheme valuation.
 This will be done on an ‘as required’ basis, and any expert advisor attending the meeting will only do so in an attendant basis, and will not have a vote.

 A minimum of five members, including a minimum of two representatives from both the employer and the scheme membership will be required for a quorum.

 The JPSAB will make formal decisions in order to provide recommendations to the Responsible Authority on the desirability of any potential changes to JPS 2015.
 The JPSAB is expected to operate on a consensus basis.